youngkd/MSPSP-InstLib/README.md

 * Set 1'a: (**100% solved**) 216 instances with 22 activities, 4 skills and 10-30 resources.
 * Set 1'b: (**12.5% solved**) 216 instances with 42 activities, 4 skills and 20-60 resources.

-Note, because we were unable to get in contact with the original creators of the instance generator and access their data, we instead generated our own set of instances with identical input parameters as their benchmark data.
-If the original data set is denoted by Set 1, we denote our equivalent data set by Set 1'.

 ### Set 2